-πŸ” PGP Encryption & Decryption
+PGP Encryption & Decryption

 Encrypted Message

-Paste PGP message block
+Paste the PGP message block

-⚠️ Include complete message
+⚠️ Include the complete message including BEGIN/END markers

 Your Credentials

-Your PGP private key
+Your private key to decrypt

 Private key passphrase